mouseless/baked/unreleased.md

 #### Primary constructors

-Use primary constructor, when there is a dependency that needs to be injected at the constructor without any logic or when the base class constructor needs to be called.
+Use primary constructor, when there is a dependency that needs to be injected at the constructor without any logic or when the base class constructor is called.
 Parameter names start with underscore.

 ```csharp
 public class Entity(IEntityContext<Entity> _context)